hashobject/blog.hashobject.com/resources/posts/20130718-payments-api-for-collaborative-consumption-apps.md

 Collaborative consumption apps (think [AirBnB](http://airbnb.com)) have just one additional step:

   1. process payment from buyer
-  2. cut procent from transaction as service fee
+  2. cut percent from transaction as service fee
   3. hold money on virtual escrow account
   4. put money on virtual account of the seller
   5. seller transfers money to his personal account (using e.x. bank wire transfer)

-The only difference is that usually in crowdfunding apps sellers will not get money immediately (on AirBnB owner of the place will get money after you move in, but money itself will be locked on your account immediately after reservation).
+The only difference is that usually in crowd funding apps sellers will not get money immediately (on AirBnB owner of the place will get money after you move in, but money itself will be locked on your account immediately after reservation).